edwardgerhold/syntaxjs/README.md

 Not bugfree EcmaScript 6 Interpreter written in EcmaScript 5

-(i haven´t seen a virtual machine or typed memory before so if you are looking for you´re right but a year too early) (i will have to redo this readme over and over until it´s just a documentation) (it´s serious, but don´t take it too serious, i have quite problems writing plain english)
+(i haven´t seen a virtual machine or typed memory before so if you are looking for you´re right but a year too early) (this doesnt mean, that i am not planning it for a while and have no list how to do the full code refactoring.
+In fact i have)
+(i will have to redo this readme over and over until it´s just a documentation) (it´s serious, but don´t take it too serious, i have quite problems writing plain english)